laderast/BMI535slides/06_HBase.md

 # Column Families and Relational Databases

 - Column families are analogous to single tables in a relational database structure
-- Each row key and tuple is analogous to a *row* in a relational database
+- Each row key and tuple in a column family is analogous to a *row* in a relational database

 # The Row Key is everything